T H E G R A N D M A R L I N S T O R Y

 The boat?
 The Gulf Rascal, a 68-foot Hatteras.
 The place?
 The North Drop, the world-renowned marlin fishing ground north of St. Thomas in the Virgin Islands.
 The fish they were waiting for?
 Atlantic Blue Marlin, pound-for-pound the world’s strongest sports fish.
 The fishermen?
 A group of close friends and longtime business associates who share many passions: boats, big-game fishing, good food and drink, the stress-free lifestyle of the Caribbean and an affinity for the thrill that comes with hooking a big marlin.

 “How can we tie all these things together and share them with folks back home?” they asked one another.

 Out of that simple question was born The Grand Marlin.
 The restaurant’s mission statement is pretty straightforward — it calls for fun, great food and drink, and an atmosphere reflecting the easy Caribbean lifestyle.
 Add to that the beauty of Pensacola Beach, and nestle it in a beautiful facility on the Santa Rosa Sound — and you have The Grand Marlin Restaurant and North Drop Bar.

 In 2008, the team recruited two well-known, long-time members of the Atlanta restaurant scene — Bryan Housley and Award-Winning Chef Gregg McCarthy — as partners.
 And in 2010, The Grand Marlin opened its doors.

-In the five years since its opening, The Grand Marlin has proven to be quite a significant and tasty catch for Pensacola Beach and the community.
+In the ten years since its opening, The Grand Marlin has proven to be quite a significant and tasty catch for Pensacola Beach and the community.

 “This was our dream — to operate a casual, comfortable, top-notch restaurant on the Gulf, serving the finest seafood.
 We remain so grateful to our customers and community for their continuous support,” says Housley.